hundredrabbits/thebook/north_pacific_logbook.md

 We refer to heaving-to as 'parking' the boat.
 We practiced this technique years ago in Canada, and again a few times in the South Pacific.
 Practicing it in calm waters is very different than in storm-like conditions, but the technique is the same.

 The first time we did it at sea, was on the sail from Mexico to the Marquesas.
 It was early in the morning, I was outside steering.
 The sky was grey, overcast, and I could see lightning.
-Then, without warning, the wind rose from a comfortable 28 km/h (15 kn) to 74 km/h (40 kn).
+Then, without warning, the wind rose from a comfortable 15 kn to 40 kn.
 We had a full-jib and main, I couldn't hold the tiller.
 The sudden wind increase woke up Devine, and together we decided to heave-to to let the weather pass.

 It's a technique worth becoming familiar with, as it could save your boat and your life.
 We should have been heaving-to instead of running with the weather yesterday, if we had been, Pino would not have been overwhelmed.

-Our boat, with its fin keel, heaves-to well, slowing the boat costs time, but our safety and mental health matter more.
+Our boat, with its fin keel, heaves-to well.
+Slowing the boat costs time, but our safety and mental health matter more.
 We've got plenty of time to get to Canada.
 We are glad that the rig suffered no damage, we were lucky.
 Pino is a good, strong boat, we thought it was when we bought it, and now, we know it.

 * * *
 \newpage